Analyzing Material Recognition Performance of Thermal Tactile Sensing using a Large Materials Database and a Real Robot: Evaluation: Real Robot Data

-With fixed initial conditions, SVM achieved an average $F_1$ score of $0.985$ for binary material recognition across all 66 material pair comparisons.
-Our performance model result successfully achieved a $92.42 \%$ match with the SVM results, using the metric defined in Eq. (\ref{d_1}).
-While the performance model predicted that MDF vs. Acrylic can only be distinguished with $0.62$ $F_1$ score, SVM were able to achieve an $F_1$ score of $0.92$.
+Trained and tested on real robot data with fixed initial conditions, the SVMs achieved an average $F_1$ score of $0.994$ for binary material recognition across all $66$ material pair comparisons.
+When trained and tested with varied initial sensor conditions, the models achieved an average $F_1$ score of $0.966$ for across all $66$ pairs.